AzureSQLDB/ContentSafetyLab/docs/2-create-azure-SQL-database.md

 # Create and Connect to an Azure SQL Database

-The next section of the workshop will be creating and connecting to an Azure SQL Database.
+The next section of the workshop you will be creating and connecting to an Azure SQL Database.

 ## Azure SQL Database create and connect workshop tasks